sfdc-aya/Salesforce-Developer-Portfolio/README.md

 async-apex-projects: Explore examples of asynchronous Apex code that I've created to handle time-consuming tasks efficiently, such as batch, scheduler, queueable processing, and future methods.
 apex-triggers-projects: I've crafted Apex triggers to automate various processes within Salesforce.
 Each trigger comes with documentation explaining its purpose, functionality, and deployment instructions.
 apex-integration-projects: Explore examples of inbound and outbound integration I've built to handle connections between external systems.
+lwc-projects: UI and backend automation implemented using LWC.

 Project Documentation: I've provided detailed project documentation for each item, including usage guidelines and explanations of how they address real-world business challenges.